gsoules/MkDocs/digital-archive/docs/administrator/reindex.md

 ```

 !!! note "Important"
-    Inform your site's archivists that you will be reindexing so that they will not edit items
+    Inform your site's archivists that you will be reindexing so that they do not edit items
     during that time.
 Or, you can temporarily disable everyone's accounts except your own.

     While a site is being reindexed, it will be in an incomplete state.
 Someone searching the site